M1dn1ghtexe/Async-Simulation/README.md

-I created this in order to better understand how async and event driven architecture works. <br>
+I developed this service  to gain a deeper understanding of asynchronous and event-driven architecture.  <br>
-The main goal is to keep the main thread free, and deffer CPU-intensive operations to another thread, in this way the main thread will be free to process new users that hit the server. <br>
+The primary objective of this service is to offload CPU-intensive operations to separate threads, thereby preserving the responsiveness of the main thread.
+This approach enables the main thread to continuously handle incoming requests without interruption, improving overall system efficiency and performance. <br>
 In this Node Js application i'm using Worker Threads for simulating async tasks and users. <br>

 <br>
 Main components: